 Below you will find links to the “official” letter in PDF format, as well as a link to the survey.

 Covid-19 sometimes creates more questions than we have answers.
-New regulations from the Federal Government make it possible for Lone Wolf School to feed all students free for breakfast and lunch beginning September 1st through December 31st, 2020, or until funds for the program are depleted.
+New regulations from the Federal Government make it possible for Lone Wolf School to feed all students free for breakfast and lunch for the 2020-2021 school year, or until funds for the program are depleted.

 Lone Wolf School needs parents input.
 We can serve grab and go breakfast and lunch, as we did in the summer, for the virtual Fridays that are scheduled, and possibly every Friday through December.
 Please call the school at 580-846-9091 to let us know if you would participate, if this is a possibility.
 We had a great participation this summer.

 The 2020-2021 school year will be another history making school year.
 Covid-19 has altered the way we think and do education.
 We are scheduled to open school Monday, August 10th and our staff and faculty are eager to provide a safe and welcoming educational experience for the children of Lone Wolf.

 The School Calendar and Virtual Learning

 The Lone Wolf School calendar reflects changes required by the State Department of Education and some we needed to make locally.
 Our calendar reflects a virtual day every other Friday.
 This will be half day sessions and will be an instructional day with teachers teaching from the classroom and students on their Chromebooks at home.
 Grades will be taken and Attendance recorded as if the student was in the classroom.
 This is designed to prepare for a worst case scenario, should we have to shut school down for Covid-19.
 On days that virtual instruction is offered, it will be required for the student to log into the instructors class or they will be counted absent for that class.
 Grades will not be given if the student is not logged in.